6. Frequently Asked Questions

 e) Do designated institutions have to be incorporated in New Brunswick?

 No. However, institutions must furnish evidence on the designation application form that they are either duly incorporated in New Brunswick or that they are duly incorporated elsewhere and are registered in New Brunswick as an extra-provincial corporation.

-The applicant is fully responsible for producing the business plan, institutional and program proposals.
-The Maritime Provinces Higher Education Commission will recover the full cost of the reviews, including the recruiting and retention of experts, inspection of premises, the production of reports, staff and administrative fees.
+The applicant is fully responsible for producing the business plan, and the institutional and program proposals.
+The Maritime Provinces Higher Education Commission will recover the full cost of the assessments, including the recruiting and retention of experts, inspection of premises, the production of reports, staff and administrative fees.
 The Maritime Provinces Higher Education Commission will recover these costs through the Department of Post-Secondary Education, Training and Labour, which in turn will invoice the applicant.
 The applicant’s acceptance of the institutional and/or program proposal review costs and payment in full is a mandatory requirement of the designation process.

 d) Is the designation process long?
 What is a reasonable timeframe for designation?